 Another way to visualize the field is with a 3D plot using the wireframe graphics function of the lattice package.
 The optional aspect argument controls ratio between the horizontal axes, as well as the vertical exaggeration; the optional screen argument controls the viewing angle; this is a list of rotation from looking across the rows, and the rotation from vertical viewing.
-We use a different colour ramp, obtained by a call to the bpy.colors function of the sp package, which we load with require:
+We use a different colour ramp, obtained by a call to the bpy.colors function of the sp package: